 Painting the Gaps Between the Tube Black for Better Heating

 Sorry - believe it or not painting the base the tubes are sitting on mat black has zero effect on increasing efficiency in most cases, because it doesn't matter if visible light photons are scattered from the base surface onto the pipes (for a light colored surface), or if invisible infrared photons are scattered from a hot black painted surface.
 Both will result in the same flux of scattered radiation on to the pipes.
 In fact if the mounting surface is a heat sink like concrete, then painting it black will actually produce a worse result than keeping it white, as the heat will go into the concrete instead of scattering back out onto the pipes if it was white.
 In fact, in high wind a hot black painted base may lose more energy than a white base, since wind air in contact with the black surface will strip the heat off.

-So there you have it, you can actually build a semi-decent, fully fledged pool heating system out of 13mm poly tubes at a fraction of the cost of a commercial system if you follow these tips and most importantly size it right!
+So there you have it, you can actually build a semi-decent, fully fledged pool heating system out of 13mm poly pipe at a fraction of the cost of a commercial system if you follow these tips and most importantly size it right!
 It will take a lot of area mind you, but if you have the room for it, it's not a bad way to go :)

 If you enjoy this article please share, it'll help us get the word out about solar and renewables if you have built one recently; - let's help stop people from wasting their time with a little knowledge.

 I for one would love to see a picture of a fully fledged 167% coverage poly tube system on a small 0.3HP pump with a controller.

 If you enjoyed this article please share, it'll help us get the word out about solar and renewables :)